 - lingonberry jam or thick cranberry sauce to serve, optional

 - Place your veal cutlets on a large chopping board, place a thick plastic bag on top and pound into very thin cutlets.
 Start pounding from the center towards the edges of the cutlet.
 It should be really thin, about 2/16-3/16 of an inch (3-4mm).

-- Prepare your dredging station: add flour to a large plate, beat an egg in a large rimmed plate (don’t beat it very thoroughly), then add the breadcrumbs to a third large plate.
+- Prepare your dredging station: add flour to a large plate, beat the eggs in a large rimmed plate (don't beat it very thoroughly), then add the breadcrumbs to a third large plate.

 - Heat the clarified butter in a large frying pan.
 You should have at least 1 inch (3 cm) of oil in your pan.
 The cutlet should be able to ‘swim’ freely in the fat.
 The clarified butter should be hot enough – you can check the temperature of the oil with a thermomether, it should be about 350°F (180°C) or you can just throw a couple of breadcrumbs into the oil – if they’re foaming vigorously, it means the butter is hot enough.

 - Place the Schnitzel in the pan, laying it away from your body.
 Cook the cutlet on both sides until golden brown in color (about 1-2 minutes per side, it should not take more than 5 minutes).
 Shake gently with the pan and move with the cutlet using kitchen tongs while you’re frying it – it will give it its hallmark waved surface.

 - Transfer the cutlets to a plate lined with kitchen towels to drain excess fat.
 Repeat with remaining cutlets.

 - Serve with lemon wedges/slices and lingonberry jam.
 Drizzle some lemon juice over the Schnitzel.